PeerHerholz/cannap/README.rst

 =================================================================================================
-Collection, Application and feature extraction from Neural Networks for Auditory Processing (CANNAP)
+CONAP – a Python toolbox for the collection/application of & feature extraction from deep neural networks for auditory processing
 =================================================================================================

 .. image:: https://img.shields.io/travis/peerherholz/connap.svg